astronomer/docs/astro/install-aws.md

 - Allow traffic through the public internet and use allow-lists for communication.
 - Create a VPC Peering connection between the Astronomer VPC and the VPCs for your broader network.

-If you want to continue with the second option, you'll additionally need:
+If you want to continue with the second option, you'll additionally need to provide Astronomer support with:

 - A CIDR block (RFC 1918 IP Space) no smaller than a `/19` range.
 You must ensure it does not overlap with the AWS VPC(s) that you will be peering with later.
 The default CIDR range is `172.20.0.0/19`.
 - VPC Name / ID for peering with Astronomer (accessible through the [AWS VPC console](https://console.aws.amazon.com/vpc/)).